 BAYC call bonding curves a Ponzi scheme, emphasizing their fair fixed pricing model.

 This is the basic format many high-demand product releases follow, from ticketing, to sneakers, to PS5 and AMD graphics card drops.
-You can buy one PS5 for $500, but if you want another you need to look for it elsewhere or bid on it on eBay.
+It’s that little “max one per order” text you see on ecommerce and ticket sites.
+It essentially means you can buy one PS5 for $500, but if you want another you need to look for it elsewhere or bid on it on eBay.

 Paradigm’s chart below shows the Ethereum gas fees in the month of September 2021.
 Each major spike in fees is associated with a high-interest NFT project.

-When setting purchase limits, PoP and KYC allow businesses to authenticate each customer, so savvy users can’t exploit the sale using shopping bots, VPNs, or multiple devices.
+PoP and KYC allow businesses to authenticate each customer, so savvy users can’t exploit the sale using shopping bots, proxies, or multiple devices.